FAQ

 How many people will be chosen?

-Up to eight people will be chosen.
+Up to six people will be chosen.

 Can anyone from the UK apply?